-You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
-These private delivery services include only the following:
+You can use certain private delivery services (PDS) designated by the IRS to meet the "timely mailing as timely filing" rule for tax returns.
+Go to IRS.gov/PDS for the current list of designated services.

 For private activity bonds, use Form 8038, Information Return for Tax-Exempt Private Activity Bond Issues.

 You can round off cents to whole dollars.
 If you do round to whole dollars, you must round all amounts.
 To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar (for example, $1.39 becomes $1 and $2.50 becomes $3).